sksaket/Assignment_KNN/README.md

 # Assignment_KNN

-Prepare a model for glass classification using KNN
+Prepare a model for glass classification using KNN(glass)

 Data Description: